What Happens In a Mediation?

 The Mediation

 There is no one fixed mediation process as different mediators use different processes, have different skill sets and adopt varied styles.
 Your lawyer will assist you to select and engage the right mediator to assist given the issues involved, the dynamic with the other party (and their advisor) and the complexity of your situation.
-It is not a case of one mediator fits all.

 The information discussed in these conversations will be used by the mediator to help determine how they will conduct the discussion and negotiation.

-If you choose to do the mediation separately (which is most often the case for separating couples working through family law issues) the mediator will convey the offers back and forwards between the parties and may make suggestions on the framing of offers.
-This is an approach that is seen to be most effective in family law because typically each spouse may not feel comfortable, are emotional or may fearful of the other person so do not want to be on the same call as the other party.
-This allows each spouse to be best placed to make decisions without pressure and with the assistance of their legal advisor.
+This is an approach that is seen to be most effective in family law because typically each spouse may not feel comfortable, are emotional or may be fearful of the other person.
+This allows each person to be best placed to make decisions without pressure and with the assistance of their legal advisor.

 Am I Allowed to Bring a Support Person?

-Yes, you are welcome to bring a friend or family member with you to the mediation if you believe it will help you on the day.
-However this is something best discussed with your lawyer beforehand so that they can While social distancing is still required they would be with you on the telephone or in a video discussion.
-If you choose to bring someone with you, they must not inflame the dispute or obstruct the prospects of a settlement.
+If you choose to bring somebody with you, they must not inflame the dispute or obstruct the prospects of a settlement.
 Because of this, we recommend that you discuss the name and relationship of the person you wish to bring with you, before the mediation with your lawyer.

 What is the Role of the Lawyer?

 The mediation process is very different from the Court process as the aim of the day is to reach a mutual consensus.
 Therefore, your lawyer will act differently to how they would in Court.
-It is more likely they will calmly discuss the case with other practitioners, rather than advocate in the same way they do in Court.
-During times of mediation an aggressive approach will more often than not minimise the prospects of settlement rather than increase it, so your lawyer will be there to guide you through the process respectfully and work with the mediator and the other lawyer to positively problem solve.
+It is more likely they will calmly discuss the case with other practitioners, rather than advocate in the same way they do in a Court setting.

-What is My Role in the Mediation Process?
+Your Role in the Mediation Process

-It is your role to consider any offers of settlement, with the assistance of your mediator and lawyer so you can make the best informed decisions about whether to reject or accept those offers.
-You will need to instruct the mediator on whether you wish to accept or reject any offer and if required consider what counter-offer you might like to bring to the table.
+You will need to instruct your lawyer and the mediator on whether you wish to accept or reject any offer and if required consider what counter-offer you might like to bring to the table.
 Your lawyer plays an integral role in managing the negotiation process, taking into account their knowledge of the mediator and other lawyers involved and their experience.

 The mediator will advise you of any offers and counter-offers from the other party, but the final decision is up to you.
-At no point during the process should you feel any pressure to come to an agreement if you do not feel comfortable with what you have been offered.

 If at any point during the mediation process you begin to feel uncomfortable, you should let the mediator know so they can address the problem and resolve your concerns.
 You should especially tell them if you are feeling fearful, overly anxious or overwhelmed.
 In these situations, you are allowed to take a break.
-Taking breaks can be beneficial to the mediation as it will allow you to clear your head, calm down or refocus.
+Taking breaks can be beneficial to the mediation as it can allow you to clear your head, calm down or refocus.

 It is important to remember that the aim of this process is to resolve the issues in dispute.
 Coming to an agreement often requires both parties to compromise.